ackama/silverstripe-cwp-template/README.md

 * Replace `SilverstripeTemplateProject` in all files with the namespace of your project.
 * Replace `silverstripe-template-theme` in all files with the name of your theme.
 * Rename `themes/silverstripe-template-theme` to the name of the template of your project.

-In the case that the project uses a Heroku Test instance, please configure according to this section [Heroku Config]

-Current maintainers: matias.halles@ackama.com

 ## Purpose